hklchung/GAN-GenerativeAdversarialNetwork/README.md

 5. Change optimisation metric from 'binary_crossentropy' to Wasserstein loss function
 6. Try various kinds of noise sampling, e.g. uniform sampling
 7. Soft labelling
+8. Separate batches of real and fake images when training discriminator

 One of the key limitations of DCGAN is that it occupies a lot of memory during training and typically only works well with small, thumbnail sized images.
 </p>